dTile/DT/docs/spec.md

 In a simpsitic way one can define a tile as a cube with an ommited height as can be inferred from the [BBOX spec](https://stevage.github.io/geojson-spec/#section-5).
 "The value of a bbox vector must be an array of length 2*n where n is the number of dimensions with all axes of the most southwesterly and deepest point followed by all axes of the more northeasterly and elevated point".

 #### TBOX - Tile Box
-Bounding recangle that outlines the bounds of all tiles that are between an anchor tile northwest corner and an pposing tile's southeast corner (hinch).
+Bounding quadrilateral that outlines the bounds of all tiles that are between an anchor tile northwest corner and an pposing tile's southeast corner (hinch).
 A tilebox can be defined by one number that includes the tile number anchor at the interger part of a number and the distances in tiles to the oposing (hinch) tile at the decimal part of that number.

+#### TBOX "abcd" notation
+The set of corners that delimit a quadrilatieral are by letters that are orders clockwise from the northwest corner.
+Northwestern DD corner is denominated "a" or "nw".
+Northeastern DD corner is denominated "b" or "ne".
+Southeastern DD corner is denominated "c" or "sw".
+Northeastern DD corner is denominated "d" or "se".
+Northwestern tile in a tilebox is denominated "at" or "nwt".
+Northeastern tile in a tilebox is denominated "bt" or "net".
+Southeastern tile in a tilebox is denominated "ct" or "swt".
+Northeastern tile in a tilebox is denominated "dt" or "set".

 #### CBOX - Cube Box
 Bounding box represents a 3D area that contains all cubes situated between the northwest deppest cube (anfhor) corner and an opposing cube (hinch) south-east most eleveted conrer.

+#### BBOX
+To formula to create a geoJSON bbox [flipped(sw),flipped(ne)] where "flipped" means flipping the order of coordinates.

 #### 3D Root Map
 A pseudo 3D bbox that covers all places on the sea level on earth on a Mercator projected map [-90,-180,0,90,180,0